Skip to Main Content

 • When the article is not online via Find @ UNC, a page with other ways to get the article is displayed.

-• Then check to see if we have it in print by clicking Search the UNC Libraries.
+• Check to see if we have it in print by selecting "by title" or "by ISSN/ISBN" under Search the UNC Libraries.
+This will search for the journal in the library collection.

-• If the Journal Title is found in the UNC Libraries catalog, click on the Journal Title to see if the library owns the volume you need.
+• If the Journal Title is found in the UNC Libraries catalog, select the Journal Title to see if the library owns the volume you need.

-If you don't find the article in print, return to the "Sorry, this item is not available..." page (see first image above) and click on the link to Interlibrary Loan in Step #2.
+• If you don't find the article in print, return to the "Sorry, this item is not available..." page and select the link to Interlibrary Loan under Step #2.